conorhynesire/this_day_six_months_ago/README.md

-# README
+# I'm going to redo this in sinatra + ruby, this is way too much for a project like this!!!!

+## Prerequisites
+  Have Ruby Installed
+  Have Ruby on rails Installed.

+## Install
+    bundle install

+## Run Server
+    rails s

+## Description

-This is just an app i wanted to make as a joke!
+This is just an app I wanted to make as a joke!

 Simple rails app with no hidden installs, just clone and run.